meilisearch/specifications/text/0089-tenant-tokens.md

 - Handle more signing method for the Tenant Token.
 - Handle more search parameters restrictions in `searchRules`.
 - Find a solution to invalidate a specific Tenant Token.
+- Find a solution to help error resolution / error making for a tenant token payload when a search request occurs.
+E.g. Help to locate that the error is coming from the `searchRules` `filter` field from a tenant token and not from the search request  `filter` parameter.